redhat-developer/app-services-cli/docs/commands/rhoas_connector_cluster_create.md

 ### Synopsis

 Create a Connectors cluster and specify its name.
-You must be an org adminastrator for this to be successful
+You must have administrator access to run this command.

 ```
 rhoas connector cluster create [flags]